openstack/openstack-manuals/doc/networking-guide/source/scenario_legacy_lb.rst

       | tenant_id                 | 8dbcb34c59a741b18e71c19073a47ed5     |
       +---------------------------+--------------------------------------+

 #.
 Source the regular project credentials.
+The following steps use the
+   ``demo`` project.
 #.
 Create a subnet on the project network:

    .. code-block:: console